auremoser/ams-maps-17/workshop.md

 #### Map Making Exercise

-We can make a map with the outcrop data, or other data in the [data folder](https://github.com/auremoser/foss4g-cdb/blob/master/outcrop.kml) for this workshop.
+We can make a map with the province polygon data, or other data in the [data folder](https://github.com/auremoser/ams-maps-17/blob/master/data/nl_adm1.kmz) for this workshop.

 **Using Google Maps**

 * <https://www.google.com/maps/d/>
 * create account if you don't already have a Gmail account
 * click on Import Map in top left hand menu (or My Maps -> Create map in some Google Maps UIs)
-* upload `outcrop.kml`
+* upload `nl_adm1.kmz`
 * explore changing the map features if you would like

 **Using Mapbox**